mwbowers/mwbowers.github.io/reference/datagate/datagate-client/adg-connection.md

 ### void Close()

-Closes the connection and disposes the AdgConnection instance.
+Closes the connection to the database.

 ```cs
 void Close()